Links on Android Authority may earn us a commission. Learn more.

 Poco M3: The Poco M3 is practically identical to the Redmi 9T.
 You get the same processing package and battery, more colorful options, and a similar price tag.
 The Redmi 9T tacks on an extra 8MP ultra-wide camera though.

-Moto G Power: If you’d rather stay away from international versions, the Moto G Power is one of the best cheap phones you can get in the US.
-It features a huge battery that Motorola says will last up to three days.
-The triple rear camera setup is solid, and you get a much cleaner software experience as well.
+Moto G Stylus 2022: If you’d rather stay away from international versions, the Moto G Stylus 2022 is one of the best cheap phones you can get in the US.
+It’s an impressive phone in this price range, with solid cameras, a cleaner software experience, and a stylus.

 Xiaomi Redmi 9T: Should you buy it?

 If you’re looking for a cheap but capable Android smartphone, the Xiaomi Redmi 9T is definitely up to the task.
 The phone features solid hardware, good cameras, and a huge battery that will last for days.
-There are a few worthy alternatives, mostly from Xiaomi itself, but the Redmi 9T is one of the best in its price range.
+There are a few worthy alternatives, though, because the Redmi 9T is more than a year old at this point.
+Xiaomi has already released its successor that brings improvements across the board and is priced almost the same.
+The Redmi 9T is a capable phone, but if you’re looking for an affordable smartphone in 2022, you should definitely opt for something new.